ashusevim/article-summarizer/README.md

 ## Description

 Article Summarizer is a web application that allows users to paste any article URL or upload a PDF file and instantly receive an AI-generated summary.
 The tool uses the Mistral AI API for intelligent summarization and Cheerio for web scraping to extract article content.
-This is a learning project, created for fun and experimentation.

 ## Features